devppratik/Project-Automation-Script/WINDOWS_OS/README.md

 Note:
 - A bin folder is create in C:\Users\user_name\Documents directory to store the script
-- It is assumed you have git and pyhton installed.
+- It is assumed you have git and python installed.
 If not install them first
 ### Installation
 - Edit the **.env** file according to your required file path.
 It is set default to `C:\`
 - Run the **initialize.bat** file in the CMD as administrator.